The

 Different Chords or Modes; Same Shapes, Different Root Note Markers Broad and Dense Command

 Playing in different chords, or modes of the same scale also results in the same set of shapes, and in the same order.
-But since your chord or mode is different, the root note marker changes in each Shape — and so it's only the numbers that change.
+But since your chord or mode is different, the root note marker changes in each Shape which means that it's only the numbers that change.
 The root note will be a different marker in each shape, based on the chord or mode you're playing; but the Shape is the same: only the numbers change.
 There are still only the same shapes for your scale, and they link together in the same order.

 It's also the same shapes at the same frets, for every mode and chord of a particular root key — still the seven Shapes outline the complete scale; just change the numbers for different modes and chords.